-Read a review of the book in the Oakland Tribune.
+Read a review of the book from the Oakland Tribune.

 From the book: